About Fisheries Management

 Fig 1: Rice Brook, 2021.
 Placement of in-stream wood by TU following grants by the Wildlife Conservation Society and MA Department of Environmental Protection.

 In 2022 and 2023, the Land Trust acquired and conserved two more important properties in the Deerfield watershed.
 The 60-acre Clark property, with unnamed cold-water resource stream that flows into Poland Brook, received a restriction.
 Additionally, an anonymous grant allowed FLT to purchase the Edge Hill conservation area.
 Formerly a golf course, Edge Hill is home to an unnamed tributary of the Bear River, which flows into the Deerfield.
-Eighty acres of property were acquired, containing tributaries that flow into the cold-water Bear River (FLT, FLT Completes Acquisition of Edge Hill Golf Course).
+Eighty acres of property were acquired, containing tributaries that flow into the cold-water Bear River.
 Though some of the area will be kept as fields for bird habitat, management will be undertaken to protect this critical cold water stream habitat.

 In 2024, we were able to host an event in Tissdell Brook where volunteers from TU and MWI placed woody material in the stream.
-In-stream wood seems to slow down waterways and provide food and habitat for benthic macroinvertebrates and fish.
+In-stream wood contributes to the slowing of flow in waterways and provide food and habitat for benthic macroinvertebrates and fish.
 Slower water can make riffles and pools that allow slow water obligate species to build their homes.

 More Reading: